Let's Learn About the Fire Station!

 - Digital cameras or 35mm cameras

-- iPhoto software (Mac), software that comes with digital camera (PC)
+- iPhoto software (Mac) or software that comes with digital camera (PC)

 Set Up and Prepare

-- Earlier a trip was arranged to the fire station.
+- Schedule a trip to the local fire station.

 Step 1: Tour the local fire station.